 People travel for many reasons.
 A common reason is what many people call bucket list travel.
 These travelers are out to see or experience those places they deem as important to experience.
 Often this is a list of sites.
 One has to go to Paris and see the Eiffel Tower or go to Rome to visit the Vatican.
 For some the places in Israel are important to see.
 For others it may be the desire to return to the land of their ancestors.

 These types of travelers typically focus on places, cities or monuments.
 They take their picture or selfie to show they have been there and then move on to the next location.
-Theses travelers usually don’t engage much with the local people or culture other than at meal time in a restaurant.
-They might take in a traditional show or performance to experience culture.
+These travelers usually don’t engage much with the local people or culture other than when they are making some kind of financial transaction.
+They might take in a traditional show or performance to experience some culture, but it is not personal.
 While there is nothing wrong with this kind of travel, it often misses the opportunities that travel can provide.
 However, this type of travel feels safe, and I have admittedly traveled this way.
 I have the pictures to prove it.

 Another type of traveler is the destination traveler.
 This type of traveler is often looking for a specific destination or location they enjoy.
 For those in the US it is often a beach area in Mexico or the Caribbean.
 They may even go so far as to buy a vacation home or time-share in the location.
 They aren’t looking for variety, but a place where they feel they can relax.

 Destination travelers are often in a position to learn much about the location they have chosen.
 Returning year after year allows them to gain a grasp of the food, culture and concerns of the area.
 Unfortunately it is also easy to protect oneself from all that.
-In many places one can stay at a resort where all your needs are met at the resort.
-This experience is more like American culture than the culture around it.
+In many places visitors can stay at a resort where all their needs are met.
+What the resort offers is more like American culture than the culture around it.
 One might venture beyond the resort to go shopping or for a meal.
-However, it’s easy to stay wrapped up in the safety of the resort and return home with little understanding of the culture of the area.
+Unfortunately, it’s easy to stay wrapped up in the safety of the resort and return home with little understanding of the culture of the area.

 A third type of traveler travels to learn.
 He or she might be a college student out to experience the world.
 Alternatively she might be older but interested in a certain aspect of a culture such as cooking or the language of the country.
 While there are plenty of specific educational opportunities one can pay for, it doesn’t have to be costly.
 Taking advantage of museums or a local guide can provide one the opportunity to learn about the culture and peoples of the place one is visiting.
 While I am not necessarily a fan of tours, they do have some advantages.
 They usually have an experienced and educated guide who teaches a lot about the area one is visiting.